 the card) on it to hide lines being drawn.

-A detailed drawing of one
+A detailed drawing of

-thumb from observation using a ball point pen.
+from observation using a ball point pen.

 To learn to see line character, a ball-point pen blind contour drawing